How to Optimize Sales of Physical Products Online

 Make sure your website looks professional, and reputable, and consider product warranties and guarantees as they’ll make customers feel a little more secure in their purchases.

-Doing any of the above will help, but if you want to optimize your sales correctly, you need to do all of them and more.
+Doing any of the above will help you, but if you want to optimize your sales correctly, the online store builder will help you to have better organized your products and the sales you make.